svachmic/Authenticator/README.md

 ### Delete PIN

 Delete PIN is not protected because it is an atomic function serving only to delete the stored PIN in the keychain.
-To protect it, simply wrap `Authenticate` around it.
+To protect it, simply wrap `authenticateUser` around it.

 ```swift
 Authenticator.deletePIN({ () -> Void in